 Being Licensed is a Big Deal

 Under Oregon law, massage therapists must be licensed to perform massage.
 Licensure ensures that the massage therapist is educated and competent, thereby protecting the public from harm.
-What can go wrong?
-Lots.
-For example, an educated and licensed massage therapist will know to avoid deep tissue work on someone taking blood thinners.
-She will know how to properly drape a client’s gluteal area, and how to prevent the spread of communicable diseases, such as viruses.
+For example, an educated and licensed massage therapist will know which pathologies, medications, or injuries are contraindications to massage, either locally or systemically.
+She will know how to properly drape the areas of the body that legally must remain covered.
+How to prevent the spread of communicable diseases, such as viruses, will be understood and practiced.
 Being licensed means the massage therapist has agreed to be held to the Standards of Professional Conduct, which is described in detail in the Oregon Administrative Rules.

 By law, massage therapists are required to display their current license in the area they work, so be sure to look for it at your next massage appointment.
 You should also check out your massage therapist on the Oregon Board’s license verification webpage.
-There you can see a therapist’s status and if there are or have been any disciplinary actions taken against the therapist.
+There you can see a therapist’s status and if any disciplinary actions have been taken against the therapist.
 Here’s mine.